vespa-engine/documentation/en/nearest-neighbor-search-guide.md

 }
 </pre>

-This schema is explained in the [practical search performance guide](performance/practical-search-performance-guide.html), the addition is the `embedding` field and the various `closeness` rank profiles.
+This document schema is explained in the [practical search performance guide](performance/practical-search-performance-guide.html), the addition is the `embedding` field and the various `closeness` rank profiles.
 Note that the `closeness` schema defines the query tensor inputs which needs to be declared to be used with Vespa's nearestNeighbor query operator.